 To first understand these terms, we need to take a look at the federal estate tax exemption.

 *Note — This advice is generalized and should not be considered specific financial or tax advice.
-If you have specific questions, it’s probably best to hire an attorney or tax specialist.
+If you have specific questions, it’s probably best to hire an estate attorney or tax specialist.